As a kid, one of my favourite treat meals was a large serve of Ingham’s Chicken Chippies doused in tomato sauce.

 Pop the tray into a fan-forced oven (preheated to 200C) for 15 to 20 minutes or until golden brown.

-They really just need your favourite dipping sauce and those optional greens I mentioned :).
+They really just need your favourite dipping sauce and a salad.

 Please consider subscribing to a weekly email summary of our posts or check us out on Facebook @growitcatchitcookit.